Physics-informed, boundary-constrained Gaussian process regression for the reconstruction of fluid flow fields: Physics-informed GPR for incompressible flows in aerodynamics

-It is also worth to observe from this expression that the derivatives of the eigenfunctions $\phi_n$ themselves are not needed in order to compute the derivatives of $\Gobstacle$.
-Using the same choices of measures $\measureD$ as in Corollaries \ref{Coro_1} and \ref{Coro_2}, an approximation of the kernel derivatives in \eref{eq_2v} is given in a similar manner as for \eref{eq_discrete_kernel_prev}:
+We see from Eqs. \eqref{eq_3e_reg}, \eqref{eq_stream_approx} and \eqref{eq_3i} that derivatives of the BCGP kernels are needed in the proposed approach.
+Here we describe how they may be computed.
+An approximation of the kernel derivatives in \eref{eq_2v} is given in a similar manner as for \eref{eq_discrete_kernel_prev}:

 where $I$ and $J + 1$ stand for the number of integration intervals and spectral modes as in \sref{sec:Num}, and for each multi-index $\alpha$ and $n = 0,\ldots,\Neigen$:

 Similarly to \eref{eq_discrete_kernel}, the approximation of the kernel derivative can then be computed as: